joelparkerhenderson/icebreaker-questions/README.md

 Imagine you can get everyone in the world to wear one outfit for one day.
 What outfit?

+Imagine you can instantly learn one language.
+Which do you choose and why?

 ## What is your favorite …?